pooryafayazi/itmeter.ir/README.md

 # itmeter.ir - this is a tech news website
- Language: Python
+ Language: Python /
- Framework:
+ Framework: Django /
- Database: MySQL
+ Database: MySQL  /